 So it is vital to not let any of the flesh, membranes or seed come into contact with your skin if you want to avoid some serious pain at a later stage.
 I have been there unsuspecting rubbing my eye hours after I had harvested some seeds from some Carolina reaper pods.
-I had protected my hands with plastic bags but some how some of my fingers got contaminated and I promise you it was not a pretty sight :-( !
+I had protected my hands with plastic bags but some how some of my fingers got contaminated and I promise you it was not a nice feeling at all :-( !

-I will a detailed report on the harvesting, storing and drying of chilies on separate pages in the near future.
+I will write a detailed report on the harvesting, storing and drying of chilies on separate pages in the near future.

 Of all the 56 seeds I planted on the 30th of May (Carolina reaper Diary 1) so far only 4 germinated after about 40 days on my window sill.
 All 4 came from the fresh seeds that I had used.
 This is a very low germination rate of just above 7% but as we are approaching spring I will not give up hope yet and hope that the rising temperatures will still cause some of the seeds to germinate.

 The worms are still active in the pot that the chili plant is growing in and I am convinced that they will continue to recycle our household waste and enrich the soil for the plant for the next growing season.
 The cold weather has clearly shown it's effects on the chili plant but apart from many leaves turning yellow and getting attacked by tiny snails the plant is still producing tiny fruit pods.
 I